 2.)
 Pray While Waiting

 No one hates waiting for anything more than me.
-Whether it’s waiting to get called in for your doctor’s appointment, waiting on the phone for a real person to pick up, or waiting in traffic.
+Whether it’s waiting to get called in for your doctor’s appointment, waiting on the phone for a real person to pick you up, or waiting in traffic.
 I’m sure you are much more patient than I am!
 If not, waiting is a great time to pray instead of mindlessly scrolling your phone…again.

 I like quickly pick a topic and start praying.
 It can be for family, our government, or neighbors.
 Before you know it, you are called into your appointment or traffic is moving again and you got a great session with God in.